 Foot & Bike

 Access by the main roads or see map for access points from surrounding neighbourhoods.
-Free bike parks are available for visitors.
+Free bike parking is available for visitors.

 Train or Bus